qri-io/rfcs/text/0012-CLI-commands.md

 ### Examples

 ```
-  show all of your datasets:
+  # show all of your datasets:
+  qri list

+  # to view the list of your peer's dataset,
+  # in one terminal window:
+  qri connect

+  # in a separate terminal window, to show all of b5's datasets:
-  $ qri list
+  qri list b5
 ```

 ### Options